The Required Alternative Society: The Simpler Way.

 In consumer-capitalist society leisure is typically spent in resource-squandering luxurious activities, such as travel and tourism, and shopping.
 Vast numbers travel overseas; over a million people are in the air at any one time.
 The cruise ship industry is booming.
 What would people do if these indulgences were no longer possible?

-The simpler way must be embraced willingly and because it is experienced as enjoyable; there is no possibility of it being viable if reluctantly adopted or felt to be a burden.
+The simpler way will be embraced willingly because it is experienced as enjoyable; there is no possibility of it being viable if reluctantly adopted or felt to be a burden.
 However it will be experienced as a major source of life satisfaction, for several reasons.
 Firstly it will be recognized as enabling global sustainability and justice.
 We will see our town as a noble undertaking to be proud of.
-Secondly the activities that produce goods and services and maintain the community will be enjoyable.
-But in addition there must be rich sources of leisure and holiday experience, many things to do and enjoy mostly in the town and nearby.
+Secondly we will maker sure the activities that produce goods and services and maintain the community are enjoyable.
+But in addition there will be rich sources of leisure and holiday experience, many things to do and enjoy mostly in the town and nearby.

 Firstly the town itself is a rich leisure resource.
-It is full of familiar people to chat to, little farms and firms run by friends happy to have you drop in for a cuppa, a beautiful landscape full of gardens, ponds, mini-forests, tree houses, caves and castles, pagodas and caves.
+It is full of familiar people to chat to, little farms and firms run by friends happy to have you drop in for a cuppa, a beautiful landscape full of gardens, ponds, animals, small farms, craft industries, mini-forests, tree houses, castles, pagodas and caves.
 A stroll can be a significant leisure activity.
 Hop on your bike and within twenty minutes start exploring the neighbouring town’s landscape also deliberately designed to be leisure-rich.

 Then there are all the hobbies and crafts you will have several days a week to devote yourself to, and the water colour group and the electronics group and Fred’s pottery and Mabel’s sculpture studio.
 There will be expert potters and painters everywhere, happy to teach you.
 Or pack a picnic lunch and ramble out to Paddy’s farm and chat to old Dobbin.
 Or wander down to the community centre and watch the drama group rehearsing.
 Always plenty of people at the community workshop café at morning and afternoon tea times.

-None of these things need be at all resource-costly; mostly it is just a matter of organizing and facilitating activities making use of existing natural resources, especially the landscape and the people with their varied skills, gardens, farms and firms.
-The town has plenty of comedians, poets, singers, musicians, from grandpas to toddlers, from clumsy to classy, happy to add to the memorable concerts.
+None of these things need be at all resource-costly; mostly it is just a matter of organizing and facilitating activities making use of existing resources, especially the landscape and the people with their varied skills, gardens, farms and firms.
+The town has plenty of comedians, poets, singers, musicians, from grandpas to toddlers, from clumsy to classy, happy to add to the memorable Saturday night concerts at the community centre.

-So The Simpler Way is easily organized to be a leisure-rich way, and this is crucial in making it as enjoyable as it must be if people are not to be content with frugal and self-sufficient lifestyles.
+So The Simpler Way is easily organized to be a leisure-rich way, and this is crucial in making it as enjoyable as it must be if people are to be content with frugal and self-sufficient lifestyles and not spend on travel.

 Care of the aged and disabled.

 Most are in the hands of the aged care industry, and this is grossly unsatisfactory.
 Giant corporations run it for profit and therefore…surprise surprise…expenses are cut to the bone.
-In Australia their food budget is around $6 per person per day and staff are too few and thus overworked.
-Providing things for people to do adds to costs, so most residents sit around all day watching TV.
+In Australia around 2021 their food budget was around $6 per person per day.
+Staff are too few and thus overworked.
+Providing activities for people to do adds to costs, so most residents sit around all day watching TV.
 The literature exposing the inadequacies is voluminous and the recent Australian aged care inquiry scathingly criticized the industry.
 Propping up its profits is a $12 billion p.a. subsidy from the government.

 The conditions older people would experience in the alternative way are totally different.
 To begin there would not really be “retirement”; people would just phase down their activities comfortably, continuing to be involved in the functioning of the community.
 They would not be removed from society; the smallness of scale and the proximity would enable people to remain in their homes as long as possible getting the care they needed mostly from community rosters and informal drop in visits.
 The community would see these processes as among the many that must be attended to in order to make life satisfactory for all.

-These conditions would be almost costless in dollar terms.
+These conditions would not only be almost costless in dollar terms, they would save huge aunts of money.
 There would be little need for specially constructed “homes” or paid staff.
 As with just about all functions in the town voluntary committees, rosters and working bees would do most of what needed doing.
 Obviously there would be professional medical and other personnel on hand.
 Providing for one’s aged care would not mean paying out vast sums of money to corporations.
+Some Australian towns have built facilities for their older people.

 Education.

 In consumer-capitalist society Education is not important and little attention is given to it.
 Few think about it, attempt to do it, or to research it.
-But a great deal of attention is given to schooling and training.
-These have almost nothing to do with Education.
+A great deal of attention is given to schooling and training, but these have almost nothing to do with Education.

-The system is extremely effective in training the workers, innovators and managers consumer capitalist society wants.
-Occasionally a little Education somehow manages to occur but in general schooling does more to destroy Education than enable it.
-Most people come out of their schooling years not very interested in the world, critical thinking, learning and inquiring and thinking and becoming a wiser person, let alone in trying to improve the world.
-If Education was a goal that was taken seriously there would be a lot of research to see how well Education is taking place, but there isn’t any at all.
-It is no surprise therefore that when they are told to go and kill the enemy in Vietnam or Iraq so few of them ever stop to ask if this is a good idea.
-Among other things Education produces good responsible critical concerned citizens, and there are not that many of these around.
+The system is extremely effective in training the workers, innovators and managers consumer-capitalist society wants.
+Occasionally a little Education somehow manages to occur but in general schooling probably does more to destroy Education than enable it.
+Most people come out of their schooling years not very interested in the world, critical thinking, learning and inquiring and becoming a wiser person, let alone in trying to improve the world.
+If Education was a goal that was taken seriously there would be a lot of research to see how well Education is taking place, but there isn’t any at all!
+It is no surprise therefore that when they are told to go and kill the enemy in Vietnam or Iraq so few of them ever stop to ask if there are good reasons for this.
+Among other things Education produces good responsible critical concerned citizens, and there are far too few of these around.

 But what is Education?
 That’s for you to decide; there’s no objective “true” answer.
 Here’s an indication of my conception.
 In the cognitive and the overlapping emotional domains the supreme concern is interest in the world, desire to know more about it, to understand what’s there and how things work…intellectual curiosity, an inquiring mind, readiness to observe and ask why.
 As John Dewey stressed, the point of gaining knowledge is to be able to make greater meaning, to make more sense, of what one experiences.

 But the supreme goal of Education is more emotional than cognitive; it is enchantment.
-It is to come to see the world as fascinating, astounding, awe-inspiring, beautiful and terrifying, a source of wonder and mystery.
-Closely related is purpose; having things one wants to understand or do, sources of enjoyable activity, from hobbies to saving the planet.
+It is to come to see the world as fascinating, astounding, awe-inspiring, beautiful and terrifying, a source of wonder and mystery to be thought about and learned about.
+Closely related is purpose, enthusiasm; having things one wants to understand or do, sources of enjoyable activity, from hobbies to saving the planet.
 And this domain includes values; what’s regarded as important, and how important.

-Which leads to the domain of will, the readiness to do something about it, to plant out those seedlings or to abolish nuclear weapons.
-There are times for sitting in the sun, contemplating, appreciating…but there are also times to plunge into doing, fixing, building, opposing.
+Which leads to the domain of will, the readiness to do something about it, to plant out those seedlings or to abolish nuclear weapons to plunge into doing, fixing, building, helping, opposing.

 Education never ends and no one is ever “Educated”.
 Exams, grades, credentials, coercion, punishment and teacher power have nothing to do with Education and can only damage it.